 The reviewer’s comment raises two interesting points regarding adhesive and non-adhesive transmembrane proteins that we would like to briefly discuss here:

 1. The line separating adhesion molecules from “non-adhesion” transmembrane molecules is becoming blurred and functional classification seems to be dependent on the system studied.
 For example, Notch-delta interactions are commonly classified as signal transducing interactions and are thus frequently studied in that context.
-However, there is evidence that Notch-delta can function as adhesion molecules.
+However, there is evidence that Notch-delta can function as adhesion molecules4,5.
 Additionally, the Toll receptor, largely considered to be a signal-transducing, non-adhesive transmembrane protein, functions in drosophila as an adhesive molecule6.
 Importantly, these two non-adhesive transmembrane proteins have been shown to induce aggregation in similar, but unoptimized, heterologous cell aggregation assays, which suggests that trans-interactions, independent of whether the molecules are adhesive or not, can be monitored using this assay7,6.

 2. Additionally, classic adhesion molecules such as Neurexins that adhere to their ligands are highly dynamic in nature8.
 Yet, despite the high dynamicity of Neurexin interaction, we are still able to capture the essence of the interaction with this assay.
 Previous studies using various forms of this assay have shown all-or-nothing interactions9.
 Here we show the sensitivity of the assay by showing how single point mutation modulates the interaction between ligand-protein pairs and even enhances it.
 Other transmembrane proteins known to initiate intracellular signaling cascades still require interactions at the cell surface however transient in nature10.